Author: M. Shadow

 He knew muggles checked pulses - a brief flash of hands at wrist or throat on the telly, stolen glimpses as Dudley watched while he did chores - but he didn't have any idea how.
 But there were other ways to check.
 Carefully, he held his hand just above her mouth and nose, hoping above anything to feel a faint flutter against his hand.

 He didn't know how long he cried, but eventually, he became aware of Fawkes' song coming to an end.
-When silence fell he painfully pushed to his feet.
-Moving slowly, he gathered up his wand and the diary, rolling the Hat to stuff them in his pockets.
-He made his way over to the dead Basilisk's head, not flinching as he passed the bloody sockets, silent testaments to Fawkes' skill and courage.
+When silence fell, he painfully pushed to his feet.
+Moving slowly, he gathered up his wand and the diary, rolling them with the Hat to stuff them all in his pockets.
+Then he made his way over to the dead Basilisk's head, not flinching as he passed the bloody sockets, silent testaments to Fawkes' skill and courage.
 Bracing himself, he reached towards the hilt and dragged the sword free.

 Then he turned and, dry eyed and with sword in hand, limped slowly out of the chamber.